MurageKabui/CL-QuickTranslate/README.md

  </div>

 《》
-Is a google aided translator
-string and files support
-The ```-l``` switch supports the full language iso name or the [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) prefix
+Is a google aided translator supports string and files support The ```-l``` switch supports the full language iso name or the [ISO 639-1](https://en.wikipedia.org/wiki/ISO_639-1) prefix

 ### Supported languages :